Long Prairie River State Water Trail

 Landscape

 Encompassing rice beds, grass and cattail marshes, farm fields and riparian forests, the Long Prairie River flows through two of Minnesota's distinct ecoregions.
-From its source in Lake Carlos, where it looks like a small stream, the river begins its path eastward flowing into Todd County through terrain originally characterized by a mosaic of aspen and oak forest, wetlands and tallgrass prairie.
+From its source in Lake Carlos State Park, where it looks like a small stream, the river begins its path eastward, flowing into Todd County through terrain originally characterized by a mosaic of aspen and oak forest, wetlands and tallgrass prairie.
 Agriculture is not heavy along this section of the river.
-From north of Browerville, the Long Prairie River flows mostly through an ecoregion that features many lakes and streams amid a patchwork of formerly grassy and forested areas.
-Although almost all of the original forest was cut down, second-growth forest remains, and along some stretches leafy trees on its banks keep the river in shade all summer.
-In other parts, the banks are lined with farm fields.
+From Browerville north, the river flows mostly through an ecoregion that features many lakes and streams amid a patchwork of formerly grassy and forested areas.
+Almost all of the original forest was cut down but second-growth forest still remains, and along some stretches, leafy trees provide shade over the water all summer.

 Fish and wildlife